How to Create Volume | MiniTool Partition Wizard Tutorial [Help]

-With the help of volume creating feature offered by MiniTool Partition Wizard, users can create dynamic disk volumes including Simple Volume, Spanned Volume, Striped Volume (Raid 0), Mirrored Volume (Raid 1) and Raid-5.
-Different volume needs different precondition.
+With the help of Create Volume feature offered by MiniTool Partition Wizard, users can create dynamic disk volumes including Simple Volume, Spanned Volume, Striped Volume (Raid 0), Mirrored Volume (Raid 1) and Raid-5 Volume.
+Different volumes need different preconditions.

-Simple Volume: A simple volume is a dynamic volume that is made up of disk space from a single dynamic disk.
+- Simple Volume: A simple volume is a dynamic volume that is made up of disk space from a single dynamic disk.

-Striped Volume (Raid 0): A striped volume is a dynamic volume that stores data in stripes on two or more physical disks.
+- Striped Volume (Raid 0): A striped volume is a dynamic volume that stores data in stripes on two or more physical disks.
 Striped volumes offer the best performance of all the volumes that are available in Windows, but they do not provide fault tolerance.

-Raid-5: Three hard drives, which can be IDE, SCSI or mixed structure, are entailed.
+- Raid-5 Volume: Three hard drives, which can be IDE, SCSI or mixed structure, are entailed.
 All disks relevant to RAID-5 volume must be dynamic disks and operating system boot files and system files must be stored on another volume.

 Step 1.
-Select the segment of free space in dynamic disk and click "Create Volume" in left action panel or select "Create Volume" from right-click menu.
+Select the segment of free space in dynamic disk and click Create Volume from the left action panel or select Create Volume from right-click menu.

 Step 2.
 Choose the type of volume to be created in the popup window.
 The powerful partition manager can list out all supported types according to the practical situation (those that do not meet the requirement will turn grey).
 Select the available one and click Next button to enter the following interface.